 The 10.
 Soma Water 103-10-01 6 Cup Filter has one of the more aesthetically pleasing designs on the list.
 It has a chic wooden handle and carafe feel to it.
 Not only is it sleek, though, it is also effective.
 Available in six-cup and ten-cup options, it has a filter that reduces chlorine, mercury, copper in the drinking water.
 It is made of BPA-free plastic that looks like glass, and the handle is made with sturdy, sustainable oak.
 It fits in most dorm fridges but is more suitable for full-size fridges.

-- Holds 6 glasses (48oz) of fresh filtered water
+- BPA-free, shatter-proof plastic pitcher holds 6 glasses (48oz) of fresh filtered water

 The ZeroWater 6-Cup Filter Pitcher is the only pitcher on the market to be certified by the National Science Foundation.
 It removes p to 99% of lead and other harmful contaminants through its five-stage filtration process.
 It comes with a water quality meter that tells you when the filter needs to be replaced, ensuring the water you drink while away at school is refreshing and most of all, safe.
 In spite of its capacity, this filter fits perfectly in mini-fridges.